-leading to $t_c\approx 6$~ms ($T=800$~nK).
-To simplify the computation of $t_c$ a time independent model of $\delta\omega/\omega$ has been used leading to an overestimate of the trap asymetry.
-A time dependent model can be found in \cite{DupontNivet2014}.
+leading to $t_c\approx 6$~ms (for $T=800$~nK).
+To simplify the computation of $t_c$ a time-independent model of $\delta\omega/\omega$ has been used leading to an overestimate of the trap symmetry.
+A time-dependent model can be found in reference \cite{DupontNivet2014}.
 The contrast decay law versus time $t$ is given in \cite{DupontNivet2017}:

 For the above value of $t_c$ and for the time the microwave dressing fields are on, $t=1.9$~ms, we find a contrast of 87\%.